gerlichlab/looptrace-napari/docs/user_docs/locus-spots.md

 ### What you should see
 A Napari window with a three sliders and three layers (QC pass, QC fail, and pixel data).
 - Bottom slider: ROI/trace
-- Middle slider:
+- Middle slider: imaging timepoint
-- Top slider:
+- Top slider: slice in `z`

 ### Details and troubleshooting
 __Scrolling__